silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 mode.
 </div>

-By default it stores the generated file in the assets/ folder but you can configure this by pointing the `Requirements.combined_files_folder` configuration setting to a specific folder.
+By default it stores the generated file in the assets/ folder, but you can configure this by pointing the `Requirements.combined_files_folder` configuration setting to a specific folder.

 **mysite/_config/app.yml**